Proteomic analysis of regulatory T cells

 |Regulatory T cells (Treg) represent a minor sub-population of T lymphocytes which is crucial for the maintenance of immune homeostasis.
 Using large-scale quantitative mass spectrometry, we performed an in-depth comparison of the proteomic profile of Treg versus conventional T cells, and defined a specific proteomic “signature” of Treg (1).

 We focused on Themis1, a protein particularly under-represented in Treg, and recently described as being involved in the pathogenesis of immune diseases.
-Using a transgenic mouse model over-expressing Themis1, we provided in vivo and in vitro evidence of its importance for Treg suppressive functions, in an animal model of inflammatory bowel disease and in co-culture assays.
+Using a transgenic mouse model over-expressing Themis1, we provided in vivo and in vitro evidence of its importance for Treg suppressive functions.
+We also characterized the interactome of Themis1 in primary mouse thymocytes, through immunopurification of endogenous Themis1 (2).

-Duguet F, Locard-Paulet M et al (2017) Proteomic analysis of regulatory T cells reveals the importance of Themis1 in the control of their suppressive function.
+1- Duguet F, Locard-Paulet M et al. Proteomic analysis of regulatory T cells reveals the importance of Themis1 in the control of their suppressive function.
 Mol Cell Proteomics.
-2017
+2017.